MorrisMotel/morrismotel-site/src/pages/posts/which-vpn-is-right-for-you.md

 Proton VPN has **1758 servers** in **63 countries**.
 IVPN has **79 total servers** (64 openvpn, 79 wireguard) and **45 server locations** in **32 countries** on **18 different server providers**.

-\* I reached out to each of these companies individually if information was unavailable, this is what I was able to retrieve.
+\* I reached out to each of these companies individually if information was unavailable.
+This is all the location information I was able to gather.

 ## Conclusion